 What happens after Indiegogo receives the notice?

-When Indiegogo receives a complete trademark infringement notice, we will respond.
-The response to such notices may include, but is not limited to, removing or disabling access to material claimed to be the subject of infringing activity and/or terminating the user’s account.
+When Indiegogo receives a complete trademark infringement notice for a covered trademark violation (as explained above), we will review your submission, and take whatever action we deem appropriate—in our sole discretion.
+The response to such notices may include removing or disabling access to material claimed to be the subject of infringing activity and/or terminating the infringing user’s account.

-If you believe that a project is offering an item or service that infringes on a valid and enforceable patent, please follow the process below and submit the complaint to email@example.com.
-Be sure to include all of the following information in your message:
+If you believe that a campaign is offering an item or service that infringes on a valid and enforceable patent, please follow the process below and submit your complaint to email@example.com.
+Remember to include all the following information in your message: